-Programs/ Process Measures Results: Short Term Results: Medium Term Results: Activities Year 1 Outcomes Year 2 Outcomes Year 3 Activity 1.1 Substance Use Navigator (SUN) Behavioral Health Pilot Project grant application through the Department of Health Care Services See narrative below Being awarded the grant # of ED/hospital encounters where a patient was seen by the SUN # of ED/hospital encounters with MAT (buprenorphine) administered or prescribed # of ED/hospital encounters where a patient was given an overdose diagnosis # of ED/hospital encounters with a diagnosis of Opioid Use Disorder (OUD) See narrative below Hire a SUN with grant funds prior to July 1, 2021 # of patients that followed up with their Medication- Assisted Treatment (MAT) appointment in outpatient clinic within 30 days of having been discharged from the ED # of post-ED visits for 3 months # of total buprenorphine dose given in the ED
+Programs/ Process Measures Results: Short Term Results: Medium Term Results: Activities Year 1 Outcomes Year 2 Outcomes Year 3 Activity 1.1 Substance Use Navigator (SUN) Behavioral Health Pilot Project grant application through the Department of Health Care Services Previous report available upon request Being awarded the grant # of ED/hospital encounters where a patient was seen by the SUN # of ED/hospital encounters with MAT (buprenorphine) administered or prescribed # of ED/hospital encounters where a patient was given an overdose diagnosis # of ED/hospital encounters with a diagnosis of Opioid Use Disorder (OUD) Previous report available upon request Hire a SUN with grant funds prior to July 1, 2021 # of patients that followed up with their Medication-Assisted Treatment (MAT) appointment in outpatient clinic within 30 days of having been discharged from the ED # of post-ED visits for 3 months # of total buprenorphine dose given in the ED See narrative below

-PRIORITY HEALTH NEED: MENTAL HEALTH

-of patients who accepted referrals for ongoing MAT as outpatient
+PRIORITY HEALTH NEED: MENTAL HEALTH of patients who accepted referrals for ongoing MAT as outpatient

-Source of Data: AHLM Clinics & ED
+Source of Data:

+AHLM Clinics & ED

+Target Population(s):

-Target Population(s): High risk, individuals with substance use o sorders
+High risk, individuals with substance use disorders

-Adventist Health Resources: (financial, st ff, supplies, in-kind etc.)
+Adventist Health Resources: (financial, staff, supplies, in-kind etc.)

 • Financial, staff, supplies, in-kind,

-Collaboration Partners: (place a "" by th lead organization if other than A dventist Health)
+Collaboration Partners: (place a "" by the lead organization if other than Adventist Health)

 California Bridge Program

-CBISA Category: (A - Community Health In provement; E - Cash and In-Kind; F - Community Buildin g; G - Community Benefit
+CBISA Category: (A - Community Health Improvement; E - Cash and In-Kind; F - Community Building; G - Community Benefit

 Operations)

 F- Community Building

-Strategy Results 2021:
+Strategy Results 2022:

 AHLM continued to utilize the funds from the Behavioral Health Pilot Project (BHPP) to support a Substance Use Navigator (SUN) in the emergency department (ED).
-In 2021, the Substance Use Navigator (SUN) at AHLM, provided services to 186 patients in Emergency Department / Inpatient care between April -December.
-102 patients accepted referrals to Medicated Assisted Treatment (MAT) treatment, Substance Use Treatment and Behavorial Health with scheduled appointments as the patients were discharged from the ER (Emergency Room) or inpatient hospital setting.
-Out of the 102 patients that accepted referral 65 patients were MAT (medicated assisted Treatment) referrals for Opiates and Alcohol.
-Out of 65 patients, 30 patients attended their MAT (Medicated Assisted Treatment) Program Schedule Appointments.
-For the year of 2021, a total of 63 Buprenorphine was administered or written in the ED (Emergency Department)/ inpatient setting.
-A total of 223 Patients were given an Overdose Diagnosis.
-Also, 339 patients were diagnosed with opiate Use.
+In 2022, the Substance Use Navigator (SUN) at AHLM provided services to 286 patients in ED/inpatient care between January - December.
+140 patients accepted referrals to Medicated Assisted Treatment (MAT), substance use treatment, and behavioral health with scheduled appointments as the patients were discharged from the ER (Emergency Room) or inpatient hospital setting.
+Out of the 140 patients that accepted referral, 50 patients were MAT (Medicated Assisted Treatment) referrals for Opiates and Alcohol.
+Out of 50 patients, 22 patients attended their MAT (Medicated Assisted Treatment) Program Schedule Appointments.
+For the year 2022, a total of 105 Buprenorphine prescriptions were written or administered in the ED/inpatient setting.
+A total of 120 patients were given an overdose diagnosis.
+Also, 278 patients were diagnosed with opiate use.

 The BHPP initiative was an important step toward reducing the severity of behavioral health issues impacting AHLM's service area, with a focus on substance use disorders (SUD) and specifically opioid use disorders (OUD).
 AHLM's 2019 Community Health Needs Assessment identified mental health disorders and SUD as priority health issues affecting all populations, which are also linked to higher levels of poverty, homelessness, and community violence.
 Deaths by suicide, drug overdose and alcohol poisoning per 100,000 residents are significantly higher in San Joaquin County (46) when compared to the state (34).
 Additionally, 29% of San Joaquin County residents reported insufficient resources for social and emotional support related to behavioral health issues, compared with 25% of California residents.
-Specific outcomes to be achieved under this pilot project will include: decreasing deaths from opioidrelated overdoses, combat stigma surrounding opioid and other substance use disorders, and to improve the quality of care provided to patients with SUD/OUD.
+Specific outcomes to be achieved under this pilot project will include: decreasing deaths from opioid-related overdoses, combat stigma surrounding opioid and other substance use disorders, and to improve the quality of care provided to patients with SUD/OUD.